Chef Mariella's Kitchen™

 • Breakfast is served.

-• Check out and transfer to local train station.
+• Check out and transfer to Palermo Airport or Train Station.

 *Note: This schedule may vary due to inclement weather, saint days or festivals.
 All activities, in the event of rescheduling, are always included during the program.